-So, if you are camping in winters a person will have an advantage but in summers, you will be at a huge disadvantage.
+So, if you are camping in winter person will have an advantage but in summer, you will be at a huge disadvantage.
 With no air conditioner available to cool you down, your camping will be covered in a lot of sweat.
-Check below, on how you can cool down during camping in hot weather.
+Check below, for how you can cool down during camping in hot weather.

 Health benefits for a fat person during camping